matrix-org/matrix-spec-proposals/proposals/3266-room-summary.md

 - The spaces summary API could be used, but it returns more data than necessary by default (but it can be limited to just 1 room) such as all the `m.space.child` events in a space.
+(We do reuse the federation API now.)
 - For joined rooms, the `/sync` API can be used to get a summary for all joined rooms.
 Apart from not working for unjoined rooms, like knocks, invites and space children, `/sync` is very heavy for the server and the client needs to